A lead-free two-dimensional perovskite for a high-performance flexible photoconductor and a light-stimulated synaptic device†

 Organo-lead halide perovskites have emerged as promising materials for high-performance photodetectors.
 However, the toxicity of lead cations in these materials limits their further applications.
 Here, a flexible photoconductor is developed based on lead-free two-dimensional (2D) perovskite (PEA)2SnI4via a one-step solution processing method.
 The flexible transparent electrodes are patterned from rGO/(PEDOT:PSS) hybrid films.
 The stability and reproducibility of the devices are significantly improved on adding 30 mol% SnF2 to the perovskite.
 The flexible photoconductors show a photoresponsivity of 16 A W−1 and a detectivity of 1.92 × 1011 Jones under 470 nm illumination, which are higher than those of most of the similar devices.
 Besides, the devices possess much better mechanical flexibility and durability than the flexible devices with an Au electrode.
 Finally, this flexible photoconductor is applied as a light-stimulated synaptic device and can mimic the short-term plasticity of biological synapses.
 This is the first study to report that lead-free 2D perovskite can be used in flexible photoconductors and synaptic devices.

-- This article is part of the themed collection: International Year of the Periodic Table : From Pb and Sn Perovskites to the Next Generation
+- This article is part of the themed collections: Research selection from the NCNST and International Year of the Periodic Table : From Pb and Sn Perovskites to the Next Generation